 Take a half-day Bay of Islands cruise in search of dolphins and other marine life.
 Enjoy the views from our catamaran Dolphin Seeker as we journey around the Bay of Islands right to the end of the Cape Brett Peninsula, to the famous Hole in the Rock on Motukokako Island.

 According to Māori legend, local warriors used to paddle through the Hole in the Rock in their canoes before departing for battle.
 Drops of water from the cave roof above were a good omen.
 If conditions permit, your skipper will expertly guide the ship through the narrow space… and if you get dripped on, consider yourself lucky!

 Keep an eye out for common and bottlenose dolphins, whales and other marine life during your cruise, and have your camera ready as we get you up close to the action.
 Our purpose-built catamaran is licensed by DOC (the Department of Conservation) for dolphin viewing and our crew have years of experience locating dolphins in these waters.
-If conditions permit, grab a wetsuit and snorkel and join the dolphins for a swim (additional $15 per person).

 Island Adventurer – Heritage Cruise & Tour

 Whalers, sailors, traders and missionaries helped shape the history of New Zealand right here in the Bay of Islands, the birthplace of New Zealand.
 Board the Island Adventurer from either Paihia or Russell for a trip around the Bay that tells the stories of this stunning region.

 Visit Marsden Cross, the site of New Zealand’s first missionary settlement, before cruising up the historic Kerikeri Inlet to the Kerikeri Town Basin.